Herator2/Ruben-Sim/README.md

 + 1 Popularity    - 2 Energy

-# Availibility
+# Availability

-The game is availible for free on anytjing that runs python but it has some python module dependences:
+The game is available for free on anything that runs python, but it has some python module dependencies:

 # DEPENDENCIES